chvieira2/FinancialEvolutionCalculator/README.md

 # FinancialEvolutionCalculator

-An user-friendly RShiny application designed to simulate the financial evolution year-by-year based on paramter values inserted by the user.
+An user-friendly RShiny application designed to simulate the financial evolution year-by-year based on parameter values inserted by the user.

 ## Introduction